appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/git-errors.md

 # Git Common Errors

-This page walks through common Git errors and how to resolve them on Appsmith.
+This page explains how to resolve common Git errors on Appsmith.

 ### Invalid Git repo